Author Archives: Daniel Page

 Continue reading

 As we noted in our previous article, personalization in the major search engines is changing the SERP landscape.
-Indeed, each individual is getting a search landscape uniquely shaped to meet their needs.
-Google is spending incredible amounts of money on research and development in order to bring relevant search results to its users.
+Indeed, each individual gets a search landscape.
+This landscape is shaped uniquely.
+It is shaped to meet their needs.
+Google spends a lot of money on research and development.
+This is to bring relevant search results to its users.
 They have more or less bet the farm on socially directed, personalized search results.
 Some people find this to be a wonderful advance, and Google’s recent iteration for search on mobile — Google Now — is the logical extension of this approach, and has found favor in many corners.

 Continue reading